piuserre/DependentNotNull/README.md

 # DependentNotNull
 Demonstrate a simple @NotNull extension for pojo validation

-* @NotNullIfAnotherFieldHasValue on the interested field
+* @NotNullDependentValue on the interested field
 * @EnableDependentNotNull on the class

 Example: